 ⚠️ Make sure your controller is running and reachable from the AP before doing this.

-- If the password was changed you’ll find them in the UniFi Console under Settings → Advanced → Device Authentication
+If the password was changed you’ll find it in the UniFi Console under Settings → Advanced → Device Authentication.

 Once logged in, run the following command, replacing the IP address with your UniFi Console’s IP (or hostname if DNS is working):